jasmeen007gajipara/jasmeen007gajipara/README.md

 ---

 ## 📖 Summary
-I am a **Master of Data Science student** currently in my third semester at RMIT.
+I am a **Master of Data Science student** currently in my 4th semester at RMIT.
 My passion lies in extracting actionable insights from complex datasets and building scalable machine learning models.
 With a background that bridges technical data analysis and cloud architecture, I focus on creating efficient, data-driven solutions.

 *   🔭 **Currently working on:** Advanced classification models and EDA projects.
 *   ☁️ **Cloud Focus:** Utilizing AWS Academy for scalable computing labs.